AlbaneCM/airbnb/README.md

-Thank you so much for going through this :-)
+Thank you so much for taking the time to go through this :-)

 --> overall question: when writing "if statements", should I always make them as part of functions, or can I just let them as just ifs, like I did in most cases?
 Thank you!